Capital Goods shares rise

-On BSE,954 shares were trading in green, 725 were trading in red and 74 were unchanged.
+On BSE,918 shares were trading in green, 777 were trading in red and 85 were unchanged.

 Powered by Capital Market - Live News